-7.2.3 Root execution regions and the FIXED attribute
+7.2.2 Effect of the FIXED attribute on a root region

 You can use the FIXED attribute for an execution region in a scatter file to create root regions that load and execute at fixed addresses.

 Use the FIXED execution region attribute to ensure that the load address and execution address of a specific region are the same.